Daniel Saidi's Blog

 Flash plugin.
 To see how the plugin works, check out this page.

-I am currently having problems with identifying the project root in one of my PHP
+I currently have problems with identifying the project root in a PHP project.

-projects.
-The separate ways to do so are easy enough, but have problems combining
+The separate ways to do so are easy enough, but have problems combining them.

 After a very interesting conference talk on Test Driven Development and Behavior